 - Truck Inspections

 - Truck Weight Standards

-At Hollis, Wright, Clay & Vail, P.C., we have been advocating for the rights of victims of truck accidents for years.
+At Hollis, Wright & Clay, P.C., we have been advocating for the rights of victims of truck accidents for years.
 We attribute part of our success to our willingness to stay familiar with these ever-changing regulations and to determine whether these regulations were violated by the truck driver that caused the accident.
-Call today for your free initial consultation with a Birmingham, Alabama commercial vehicle accident lawyer at Hollis, Wright, Clay & Vail, P.C.
+Call today for your free initial consultation with a Birmingham, Alabama commercial vehicle accident lawyer at Hollis, Wright & Clay, P.C.